TF20083540/react-Assignment1-2023/movies/README.md

 - /tv/:id - displays a selected TV Show's details.

 ## Material UI Icons.
--Replaced CalenderIcon in MovieCard with "Theaters" icon.
+- Replaced CalenderIcon in MovieCard with "Theaters" icon.
--Replaced CalenderIcon in TVCard with "Tv" icon.
+- Replaced CalenderIcon in TVCard with "Tv" icon.
--Added "Person" icon to ActorCard.
+- Added "Person" icon to ActorCard.

 ## Independent learning (If relevant).